In order to receive a baccalaureate degree from SUNY Geneseo, all students must meet the Foreign Language Graduation Requirement.

 General Education courses in Foreign Language help students achieve proficiency in listening, reading, speaking, and writing as well as familiarity with other cultures.
 Not all students will require the same number of courses to achieve proficiency.
 The various options for demonstrating proficiency are:

-Students who entered Geneseo Fall 2012 or later are grandfathered into this new policy and can refer to the guidelines below to determine where to continue their foreign language studies at Geneseo.
+Students who entered Geneseo Fall 2012 or later are grandfathered into this new policy and should take the language placement exam to determine where to continue their foreign language studies at Geneseo.

 Learning Outcomes: Students will demonstrate,

 It is not always possible to determine the appropriate level for every student based on high school experience alone.
-The Department administers a Placement Examination to those students with an unusually weak or unusually strong foreign language background.
+The Placement Examination is thus the best way to get into the appropriate language course.

 Departmental Placement Examinations are offered in Chinese, French, German, Italian, Japanese, Latin, Russian, and Spanish.
 Placement tests in other languages are available for a fee through NYU or BYU at www.sps.nyu.edu/translation193